Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Forfeiting matches or withdrawing will also result in forfeiture of any Prize Money accumulated up to that point.

-# 4.1 Participation in LD Challengers Series 1

-## 4.1 Player & Team Eligibility
+# 4.1 Participation in LD Challengers Series 1 - Player & Team Eligibility

 ### 4.1.1  Player Eligibility

 - All players must be either Icelandic citizens (regardless of their country of residence) or current residents of Iceland.
 - To be eligible to participate, a player must have submitted the (LD Player Registration form)[https://forms.gle/U6D7BvGbm9AHdfKk6]
 - A player's steam name and account can not contain any inappropriate or offensive names, clan tags or images.
-- Competing players cannot have any outstanding RÍSÍ, ESIC, FACEIT or Valve bans.
+- Competing players cannot have any outstanding RÍSÍ, ESIC, FACEIT or CS2 bans.

 ### 4.1.2 Roster Eligibility